AemikaChow/DATASOURCE/README.md

 (1)	**293,008** high-resolution fashion images paired with item descriptions provided by professional stylists.
 (2)	All fashion items are photographed from 1 to 6 different angles depending on the category of the item.
 (3)	**48** main categories, and **121** fine-grained sub-categories.
-(4)	paired with paragraph-length descriptive captions sourced from experts (professional designers).
+(4)	Paired with paragraph-length descriptive captions sourced from experts (professional designers).
-(5)	provide metadata such as stylist recommended matched items, the fashion season, designer and the brand.
+(5)	Provide metadata such as stylist recommended matched items, the fashion season, designer and the brand.
-(6)	provide the distribution of colors extracted from the text description.
+(6)	Provide the distribution of colors extracted from the text description.

 [[homepage]](https://fashion-gen.com/) [[pdf]](https://arxiv.org/pdf/1806.08317.pdf)
 ```bib